AnshdeepSachdeva/nowhere-in-void/README.md

 For the best performance, it is recommended to use the latest version of your preferred web browser.

-## Credits
-The **Nowhere In Void - A 3D Maze Game** is developed by Anshdeep Singh as a project for learning purposes.
-It utilizes the power of the Three.js library to create an immersive gaming experience.

 ## Feedback and Bug Reporting
 If you encounter any issues while playing the game or have suggestions for improvement, please submit them to the GitHub repository's [issue tracker](https://github.com/AnshdeepSachdeva/nowhereinvoid/issues).
 Your feedback is greatly appreciated, and it will help make the game even better.